Effect of Ivermectin on Time to Resolution of Symptoms

 For an excellent article that anyone can understand on ivermection by Sameena Amien and FAIRLADY here is a link to the pdf.

-There are over 40 reports of ivermectin's success against COVID-19, with the first "first world randomised, double-blind placebo-control (RDBPC) trial" about to be published in Israel - Sheba Ivermectin Project - previewed February 2021.
+There are over 58 reports as at 8 June 2012 of ivermectin's success against COVID-19, with the first "first world randomised, double-blind placebo-control (RDBPC) trial" about to be published in Israel - Sheba Ivermectin Project - previewed February 2021.
 Sheba Medical Center is the largest hospital in Israel, and Newsweek ranked it as the 9th-best hospital in the world.

 Click here for Prof Eli Schwartz pre-presentation of the Sheba Ivermectin Project.The objectives were to evaluate the reduction in viral shedding among mild to moderate Covid-19 patients and to evaluate the effect of preventing the progression of clinical disease.

 Prof Schartz shows figures that prove that ivermectin was successful in both instances.